curl/everything-curl/README.md

 ## Site

 [https://everything.curl.dev](https://everything.curl.dev) is the home of this book.
-It features accessible links to read the book online in a web version, or download a PDF version for offline reading.
-Unfortunately, the previously provided ebook formats are no longer provided by gitbook.com that we use to produce the book.
+It features the book online in a web version.

-(The "export PDF" option menu is only visible if the used web browser is wide enough.)
+The PDF version is availble at [https://daniel.haxx.se/everything-curl/](https://daniel.haxx.se/everything-curl/).

+The ePUB version is availble at [https://daniel.haxx.se/everything-curl/](https://daniel.haxx.se/everything-curl/).

 ## Content